On inherent limitations in robustness and performance for a class of prescribed-time algorithms: Introduction

 \section{Introduction}

-Algorithms allowing to prescribe the convergence time of dynamical systems, such as closed control loops or observer error dynamics, have recently seen a great deal of attention.
-Specifically, such prescribed-time algorithms achieve a so-called fixed convergence time-bound, cf. \citep{Polyakov2012a}, that is independent of the initial condition, and that may be arbitrarily prescribed.
+Design methodologies that arbitrarily prescribe the convergence time bound of dynamical systems, such as closed control loops or observer error dynamics, have recently seen a great deal of attention.
+Specifically, such prescribed-time algorithms achieve a so-called fixed convergence-time bound \citep[cf.][]{Polyakov2012a} that is arbitrarily prescribed and independent of the initial condition.
 A subclass of these methodologies uses time-varying gains (TVG) that tend to infinity as the time approaches the prescribed convergence time.
-This is the case of ~\citep{Song2019Time-varyingTime,Song2017Time-varyingTime,Holloway2019,Orlov2022Prescribed-TimeGains,Aldana-Lopez2021AGains,Gomez2020RNC,Tran2020Finite-timeApproach}.
-Compared to time-invariant approaches, such as \citep{Seeber2021RobustTime,Sanchez-Torres2018}, such TVG approaches have been shown to have some remarkable advantages.
-For instance, for an integrator chain, the controllers can be designed to achieve exact tracking \emph{at} a fixed, prescribed time that is the same for \emph{all trajectories}~\citep{Song2017Time-varyingTime,Song2019Time-varyingTime}, which maintain a prescribed-time converge for all bounded disturbances even without knowledge on its bound; similarly, the observers in~\citep{Holloway2019} allow to reconstruct its state at a prescribed time instant.
-In \citep{Aldana-Lopez2021AGains,Orlov2022Prescribed-TimeGains}, TVG based approaches allow prescribing an upper bound for the convergence time.
-Moreover, TVG based approaches have shown to be effective for the design of prescribed-time observers for systems under input delay~\citep{Espitia2022SensorSystems} and even for systems described by partial differential equations~\citep{Steeves2020Prescribed-timePDEs}.
+This is the case of ~\cite{Song2019Time-varyingTime,Song2017Time-varyingTime,Holloway2019,Orlov2022Prescribed-TimeGains,Aldana-Lopez2021AGains,Gomez2020RNC,Tran2020Finite-timeApproach} and \cite{Orlov2022TimeDesigns}.
+Compared to time-invariant approaches, such as \cite{Seeber2021RobustTime,Sanchez-Torres2018}, TVG-based approaches have been shown to have some remarkable advantages.
+On the one hand, controllers for an integrator chain can be designed to achieve exact tracking \emph{at} a fixed, prescribed time that is the same for \emph{all trajectories}~\citep{Song2017Time-varyingTime,Song2019Time-varyingTime}, which maintain a prescribed-time convergence in the presence of bounded disturbances even without knowledge on its bound.
+Such methods can be extended for the output tracking problem for systems described by partial differential equations~\citep{Steeves2020Prescribed-timePDEs}.
+On the other hand, the observers by~\cite{Holloway2019} allow to reconstruct the system's state at a prescribed time instant, which can be extended to maintain the prescribed-time convergence property even under input delay~\citep{Espitia2022SensorSystems}. \cite{Aldana-Lopez2021AGains} and \cite{Orlov2022Prescribed-TimeGains} designed online differentiators with a prescribed upper bound for the convergence time.